Fortitude and the Wherewithal to Carry On…

 Fortitude – not an everyday word, so perhaps it’s succinct we look at its definition.
 According to Webster’s Dictionary, fortitude is “the strength to bear misfortune, pain, etc. calmly and patiently; firm courage.”

-Looking back, we can probably recall our math teachers proclaiming that the shortest distance between two points is a straight line.
-And as true as that may hold for the study of geometry, for those of us having witnessed a few laps around the sun, we know only too well that real life couldn’t be more different.
+Looking back, we can recall our math teachers proclaiming the shortest distance between two points is a straight line.
+And as true as that is for geometry, for those of us having witnessed a few laps around the sun, we know well enough that real life is anything but.

 Certainly, some things in life come easily and happen without a hitch, but just as much, many things, indeed a great many things, never happen as we plan.
 That so-called shortest distance between two points, in real life often becomes a road of detours, hills, valleys, bumps and ditches, not to mention the speeding tickets along the way!
 And it’s here, on the road to our dreams and goals, whether it’s in business, career, family or love that we must gather the fortitude to see our way through the tough times that inevitably arise.
 For it is fortitude that propels us through life’s deepest and darkest times and gives us the wherewithal to carry on.
 Without it, we’d be like lost sheep wandering the desert trying to find the next watering hole.